amcocan/darkness_datapack/README.md

 <!-- Creepers / Endermen / Ghasts / Withers - Selective Griefing Removal -->

 ## cleanup
-This feature adds tha ability to bring items within 16 blocks of the player to the players location.
-The trigger command for this is `/trigger clean_up`.
+This feature adds tha ability to bring items within 16 blocks of the player to the players location using the following `trigger` command.
+- `/trigger clean_up` ~ _Brings all droped items within 16 blocks to the players location._

 ## combatswitch
 I will explain this feature when I successfully add it into the datapack.